warishell-wows/Machine-Learning-Mobile-Price/README.md

-# Neural-Network-Mobile-Price
+# Neural Network and Random Forest
-Neural Network on Simple Mobile Price Problem
+Neural Network and Random Forest on Simple Mobile Price Problem